What is Sieve filtering?

 - RoundCube - our webmail has a Filters option in the settings - We'd recommend this even if you don't usually use webmail.

-- Extension for Thunderbird (fine for manually editing the script file) Important note: Use the latest version (e.g. version 0.3 or higher) as the one on the Thunderbird Addons website is old and does not work.
+- Extension for Thunderbird (fine for manually editing the script file) Important note: Use the latest version if the one from the Thunderbird is out of date. latest version version 0.3 or higher should be ok.

 - Extension for claws-mail (may be packaged as claws-mail-managesieve).
 Very similar to the Thunderbird extension.